 Taste Steak Grilled to Perfection at Y.O.
 Ranch Steakhouse

 At Y.O.
 Ranch Steakhouse, we won’t judge you for the way you like your steak and will cook your meal as requested.
-However, if you want a true taste of Texas tenderness, we recommend reserving a table this fall and sampling our finest cuts at doneness that would make most mouths water.
+However, if you want a true experience of Texas tenderness, we recommend reserving a table this fall and sampling our finest cuts at doneness that would make most mouths water.